By Lambert Strether of Corrente.

 “Biden leads 2020 Dem field in new poll” [The Hill].
 “Almost one-third of registered Democratic voters back former Vice President Joe Biden for the party’s 2020 presidential nomination, making him the front-runner in a new poll provided exclusively to The Hill.
 Biden is the clear leader in Harvard CAPS/Harris’s June poll with support from 32 percent of Democrats polled.
 Hillary Clinton, the party’s 2016 nominee, finished second with 18 percent of the vote, while her 2016 primary opponent, Sen. Bernie Sanders (I-Vt.), sits in third with 16 percent.
 Sen. Elizabeth Warren (D-Mass.) was the only other candidate to poll in double digits, with 10 percent of those surveyed backing her.” • One poll.
 But the party decides.
 The part of me that enjoys Götterdämmerung would welcome a Biden run….

 “Why Joseph Crowley’s Defeat Should Scare Joe Biden” [Peter Beinart, The Atlantic].
-“But Ocasio-Cortez’s upset isn’t only a story of succession.
+“But Ocasio-Cortez’s upset isn’t only a story of generational, ethnic, and gender succession.
 It’s also a story of ideological succession.
 And if I were former Vice President Joe Biden mulling a presidential bid in 2020, that would worry me a great deal.” • It really does seem like the only conceptual tools and mental categories liberal Democrats have come from identity politics.
 It’s like watching a journeyman carpenter try to fix a plumbing problem.
 When all you’ve got is a hammer…

 Then again: ” I asked [Biden] whether this crisis in the democratic world makes him want to run for president in 2020.
 He said no” [WaPo]. • Perhaps Biden wants us to beg, and would reluctantly accept the nomination if it came his way….